Explicit reciprocity laws and Iwasawa theory for modular forms: Introduction

-When $f$ corresponds to an elliptic curve~$E$, Mazur and Tate in \cite{MT} conjectured that $\MTnj$ (defined with respect to an appropriate period, which should coincide, up to $p$-adic unit, with the canonical period when the Galois representation on $E[p]$ is irreducible) belongs to the Fitting ideal of the corresponding (dual) Selmer group.
+When $f$ corresponds to an elliptic curve~$E$, Mazur and Tate in \cite{MT} conjectured that $\MTnj$ belongs to the Fitting ideal of the corresponding (dual) Selmer group.
 In fact, they formulated their conjecture more generally, looking at Selmer groups over any abelian extension of $\Q$.
 However, as the methods of this paper are rooted in Iwasawa theory, we restrict ourselves to the case of $p$-power cyclotomic fields and aim to prove an analogous conjecture for modular forms of arbitrary weight.

 To state our main theorem, we first set some notation.
 Let $\rho_f$ denote the (cohomological) $p$-adic Galois representation attached to $f$ and let $V_f$ denote the underlying vector space.
 Let $V_f^*$ denote the linear dual of $V_f$ and let $T_f^*$ denote a Galois stable lattice of $V_f^*$.
-Set $A_f^* = V_f^*/T_f^*$ and let $H^1_g(\Q(\mu_{p^n}),A_f^*)$ denote the Block-Kato Selmer group attached to $A_f^*$ over $\Q(\mu_{p^n})$.
+Set $A_f^* = V_f^*/T_f^*$ and let $H^1_f(\Q(\mu_{p^n}),A_f^*)$ denote the Block-Kato Selmer group attached to $A_f^*$ over $\Q(\mu_{p^n})$.

 The following hypotheses will be needed for our main result: